LytixDev/3d-gaussian-splatting-renderer/README.md

 	./glowbox

 ### Windows
-Not tested, but may work using MVSC and CMake
+Not tested, but may work using MSVC and CMake